anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   For transporting the certificate enrollment request and response messages, the (D)TLS channel established between pledge and registrar is RECOMMENDED to use.
-  To this end, the enrollment protocol, the pledge, and the registrar need to support using the existing channel for certificate enrollment.
+  To this end, the enrollment protocol, the pledge, and the registrar need to support the usage of the existing channel for certificate enrollment.
   Due to this recommended architecture, typically the pledge does not need to establish additional connections for certificate enrollment and the registrar retains full control over the certificate enrollment traffic.